Pre-Employment Drug Testing Laws By State 2022

 Any employer, public or private.

 Employers may drug test after providing a copy of their policy but must permit applicants to disclose OTC and prescription drugs they take.
-City of Honolulu mandates tests for public employment.
+There are no restrictions on pre-employment marijuana testing in Hawaii.
+The city of Honolulu mandates tests for public employment.

 Idaho